frank-ceballos/frank-blog/content/posts/01CoronaTexas/index.md

 is very likely that the situation would had been much worse if no actions had been taken.

+Next, we show the counties with more than 10 cases.
+By inspecting the number of cases at the county level, we can compare how the virus is affecting different counties.
 {{< 01bar "images/01BarPlot.html" >}}

+It's also interesting to investigate how the virus has spread with time at the county level.
+To show that, we create heatmaps (see Figures below) to keep track on how the number of cases and deaths have changed with time.
+Days where no cases or deaths were reported are shown in gray.
+Hover the mouse over the heatmap to learn specific details about each county.

+{{< 04bar_heat "images/04CasesHeatMap.html" >}}

+{{< 04bar_heat "images/05DeathsHeatMap.html" >}}

 **When is the information updated?**
 The information on this page is updated every morning.